Why Cadyn Upgraded from Dental Bonding to Veneers [VIDEO]

 The quick and painless procedure involves adhering tooth-colored composite material onto your teeth to hide flaws, such as:

-Her previous dentist’s bonding work kept chipping over the years, and the color didn’t match her natural teeth.
+Her previous dentist’s bonding work kept chipping, and the color didn’t match her natural teeth.

 In her words:

-“It was most noticeable for me in my pictures… I just felt insecure even when I was talking to other people.”
+“It was most noticeable for me in my pictures … I just felt insecure even when talking to others.”

 How Cadyn found our North Oaks dentist

-Cadyn was referred to our cosmetic dentist by her mother, who’s been a patient of ours for a long time.
+Cadyn was referred to our North Oaks cosmetic dentist by her mother, a long-time patient of Dr. Gorman.

 Why porcelain veneers?